steffenkd/nvim/README.md

 # nvim
 neovim_configuration_for writers_with_zettelkasten

-Because keyboard and text-editor are mightier than the sword!
+Because keyboard and text-editor are on par with the sword!

 Follow me on:
 [steffenkd](https://steffenkd.de)